FreeCAD/FreeCAD/CONTRIBUTING.md

 The FreeCAD Contribution Process is expressed here with the following specific goals in mind:

-1. To provide transparency and fairness in /the contribution process.
+1. To provide transparency and fairness in the contribution process.
 2. To allow contributions to be included as quickly as possible.
 3. To preserve and improve the code quality while encouraging appropriate experimentation and risk-taking.
 4. To minimize dependence on individual Contributors by encouraging a large pool of active Contributors.